On Equivalence of Binary Asymmetric Channels regarding the Maximum Likelihood Decoding: -equivalence of channels

-\begin{definition} A decision criterion of order $n$ for the BAC is an equivalence class $\mathscr{A}\in\Delta_n$ (in particular $\mathscr{A}$ is a subset of $\mathcal{T}$).
-An $n$-\emph{stable} decision criterion $\mathscr{A}$ is a decision criterion of order $n$ for the BAC which is an open set of $\mathcal{T}$ and an $n$-\emph{unstable} decision criterion is a decision criterion of order $n$ for BAC with no interior points. \end{definition}
+\begin{definition} A decision criterion of order $n$ for the BACs is an equivalence class $\mathscr{A}\in\Delta_n$ (in particular $\mathscr{A}$ is a subset of $\mathcal{T}$).
+An $n$-\emph{stable} decision criterion $\mathscr{A}$ is a decision criterion of order $n$ for the BACs which is an open set of $\mathcal{T}$ and an $n$-\emph{unstable} decision criterion is a decision criterion of order $n$ for the BACs with no interior points. \end{definition}

-\begin{remark} If $\mathscr{A}$ is a stable decision criterion for the $n$-fold BAC and $(p,q)\in\mathscr{A}$ then maximum likelihood decoding on $BAC^n(p,q)$ remains the same under small perturbation of the parameter $(p,q)$. \end{remark}
+\begin{remark} If $\mathscr{A}$ is a $n$-stable decision criterion for the BACs and $(p,q)\in\mathscr{A}$, then maximum likelihood decoding on $BAC(p,q)$ restricted to $n$-block codes, remains the same under small perturbation of the parameter $(p,q)$. \end{remark}

 \begin{definition} A point $(p,q)\in \mathcal{T}$ is $n$-\emph{stable} if $(p,q)$ is an interior point of $\pi_n((p,q))$ and $n$-\emph{unstable} otherwise.
 The $n$-stable region (denoted by $\mathcal{R}_{n}^{st}$) is the set of all $n$-stable points and the $n$-unstable region (denoted by $\mathcal{R}_{n}^{un}$) is the set of all $n$-unstable points. \end{definition}